Rainbow Hospice

-Rainbow Hospice and Palliative Care, founded in 1981, is one of the oldest and largest non-profit hospice and palliative care providers in Illinois.
+Rainbow Hospice and Palliative Care, founded in 1981, was one of the oldest and largest non-profit hospice and palliative care providers in Illinois.

 With main offices at 1550 Bishop Court in Mt.
 Prospect and additional offices in Elgin and Urbana, Rainbow serves patients in seven counties throughout Illinois: Cook, DuPage, Kane, Kendall, Lake, McHenry and Will counties.

 Rainbow Hospice and Palliative Care is accredited by the Community Health Accreditation Program (CHAP) as of 2013.
 As an accrediting body, CHAP has regulatory authorization to survey agencies providing home health and hospice services, to determine whether they meet the Medicare Conditions of Participation (COPs).

 History

-Early History
+Early history

 Founder Betty Brosius was inspired to create a hospice organization when dealing with the struggles of her husband's terminal illness.
 After her husband's death in 1979, Brosius, along with her minister, a social worker and a friend made a plan to provide end-of-life care to the terminally ill.
 Rainbow Hospice was officially formed in the winter of 1981-1982.